acien101/docker-alpine-apache-ftp-server/README.md

 ## FTP Configuration

+By default, FTP files are saved on /web/html So you can put your volume there.
+You can put the home folder on other place, but you have to create a syslink, but docker doesnt support syslinks to volumes.

 Environment variables:
 - `USERS` - space and `|` separated list (optional, default: `ftp|alpineftp`)
   - format `name1|password1|[folder1][|uid1] name2|password2|[folder2][|uid2]`